Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Returns: a setup instance of the method with pre-assigned languages like "English"

 - text_to_speech(self, text):
-    - Activates the OpenAI gTTS instance of that text given to the user
+    - Activates the Google gTTS instance of that text given to the user
     - Pre-conditions: None
     - Parameters: self, text
     - Returns: A successful save of the TTS recording saved to "audios/voice.mp3"